Anuragsiliveri/MLlabscvs/README.md

-this repository is for the ML lab assignments
+this repository is for ML lab assignments